jboss-developer/jboss-eap-quickstarts/helloworld-mdb-propertysubstitution/README.md

 _NOTE:_

 * Be sure to enable MDB property substitution by running the JBoss CLI commands as described in the section above entitled *Configure the JBoss EAP Server*.
+Stop the server at the end of that step.
 * Within JBoss Developer Studio, be sure to define a server runtime environment that uses the `standalone-full.xml` configuration file.

 Debug the Application